guibouland/MacTrack2/README.md

 pip install -r requirements.txt # Installing dependencies
 ```

 You are now set to go.
-If you want to try the module we provide, a `gettingstarted` python file is available in the `mactrack` folder.
+If you want to try the module we provide, a `gettingstarted` python file is available.
 It uses a pre-trained model provided in the `examples` folder.
 If you want to train your own model, the `quickstart.py` file helps you to do so.

 ## Create your own dataset and model